Instructor

 We will use the book, Ecological Models and Data in R, by Ben Bolker, as a general class reference.

-Additional readings may be assigned -please check the course schedule (which is ever- evolving!).
+Additional readings may be assigned -please check the course schedule.

 Course components

-Student-led lectures and mini-labs: Each student will work with a small group (2-3) to lead a 50 minute lecture/demonstration and a 1-hour hands-on ‘mini-lab’ activity that introduces a relevant data analysis method (for this course, must be likelihood-based, and implemented in R/JAGS/stan).
-The lecture component will provide an overview of the method along with some published real-world applications of the method.
+Student-led lectures and mini-labs: Each student will work with a small group (2-3) to lead a 50 minute lecture/demonstration and a 1-hour hands-on ‘mini-lab’ activity that introduces a relevant data analysis method (for this course, must be likelihood-based, and implemented in R).
+The lecture component will provide an overview of the method and the underlying theory (with equations!) along with some published real-world applications of the method.
 The mini-lab will consist of a worked example (clear, concise, informative tutorial) and additional activities that provide classmates with an opportunity to test their knowledge of the method.
 Presenters are encouraged to work with the instructor (and other faculty, graduate students!) to develop their lectures and mini-lab activities.

 Class Participation: Students are expected to actively participate in the classroom.
-Don’t be afraid to ask questions- fear of embarrassment can be a major impediment to learning.
-This a safe space for making mistakes- this is part of being dangerous!
+Don’t be afraid to ask questions- this is difficult material, and this classroom is a safe space for exploring and making mistakes*

-Laboratory Reports: Students will submit (1) an R script (‘.R’ file); here, a set of R functions, each of which performs a specific assigned task, and (2) a brief written report (in Word or Google Docs, submitted via WebCampus) succinctly answering any questions, and stating any questions or points of confusion with the lab exercises.
+Laboratory Reports: Students will submit (1) an R script (‘.R’ file); here, a set of R functions, each of which performs a specific assigned task, and (2) a brief written report (in Word, submitted via WebCampus) succinctly answering any questions, and stating any questions or points of confusion with the lab exercises.
 While students are encouraged to work on the labs in small groups, all lab submissions must be made individually.

 Grading